 Governors oppose National Guard move to Space Force

-A U.S Space Force mission, carrying the first Weather System Follow-on Microwave (WSF-M) satellite, launches aboard a SpaceX Falcon 9 rocket from Space Launch Complex 4-East at Vandenberg Space Force Base, Calif., April 11, 2024.
-(U.S. Space Force photo by Airman 1st Class Olga Houtsma)
+A U.S. Air Force F-16 Falcon from the South Dakota Air National Guard’s 114th Fighter Wing, based in Sioux Falls, receives fuel while in flight from a U.S. Air Force KC-135 assigned to the Iowa Air National Guard’s 185th Air Refueling Wing, based in Sioux City, while flying over South Dakota on March 19, 2019.
+(U.S. Air National Guard photo by Senior Master Sgt.
+Vincent De Groot)

-Pennsylvania Gov. Josh Shapiro signed on to a letter Monday alongside 47 other state governors, as well as five territories and commonwealths, opposing the Biden administration’s move to incorporate Air National Guard service members into the Space Force.
+South Dakota Gov. Kristi Noem signed on to a letter Monday alongside 47 other state governors, as well as five territories and commonwealths, opposing the Biden administration’s move to incorporate Air National Guard service members into the Space Force.

 The letter from the National Governors’ Association, addressed to Secretary of Defense Lloyd Austin, is written in opposition to a legislative proposal submitted by the Department of Defense to the Senate Armed Services Committee that would transfer some Air National Guard personnel and equipment currently being used on space missions to the Space Force.